raspberrypi/documentation/remote-access/ip-address.md

 ### Getting the IP address of a Pi using your smartphone

 The Fing app is a free network scanner for smartphones.
-It is available for [Android](https://play.google.com/store/apps/details?id=com.overlook.android.fing) and [iOS](https://itunes.apple.com/gb/app/fing-network-scanner/id430921107?mt=8), and as of Sept 2020, also has support for [Windows and Mac](https://www.fing.com/products/fing-desktop).
+It is available for [Android](https://play.google.com/store/apps/details?id=com.overlook.android.fing) and [iOS](https://itunes.apple.com/gb/app/fing-network-scanner/id430921107?mt=8), and as of September 2020, also has support for [Windows and Mac](https://www.fing.com/products/fing-desktop).

 Your phone and your Raspberry Pi have to be on the same network, so connect your phone to the correct wireless network.